ShrutikaSingh/DengueStop/README.md

 # DengueStop

-## Currently this is in Android on the way to refactoring in React-Native :)
+## Currently this is in Android on the way to refactoring in React-Native along with adding more features to this android app too :)